-Ice Slider (sphyrth) Mac OS
+- Ice Slider (sphyrth) Mac Os X

 Windows Version Here Works with OS X 10.6.8 - 10.10 / iTunes 10.7 Only!
 Due to the changes of iTunes 11, Ice iTunes 10 will be staying at version 10.7.
 Plustek as a world-leading scanner and solution provider, our customers are able to download the drivers and software online easily.